Many and Many a Year Ago: Publishing history

 Telegram Books opted to translate and publish this novel following the commercial and critical success of the publication of Altun’s self-financed English language translation of his previous novel Songs My Mother Never Taught Me.

 This is a novel that proceeds under the shadow of Edgar Allan Poe,” the author told Today's Zaman, “I started writing “Many and Many a Year Ago” in 2006, and it was published in Turkey in early 2008.
 I later noticed that 2009 was Poe's bicentennial.
 So actually, it neither had an effect on my decision to write this book, nor on its plot.”
 “It was sort of like its destiny that it's being introduced in the Anglo-American literary world in 2009, which is Poe's bicentennial.”
 “I hadn’t planned it this way, but it’s very gratifying,” he says.

 “I take a lot of inspiration from Poe.
 While working on this book, I went to Poe’s graveside myself and I honestly believe he helped me with it.”
 “While I was walking rather hesitantly toward Poe's tomb in Baltimore, I had an ultra-interesting experience: It was at that very moment that I resolved the novel's finale in my head.
 I think that [moment] was an ultra surprising climax.
 Later I felt as though Poe was watching me allusively from his photograph on his headstone.”

 Reception

-“I doubt whether such a book will receive much attention in the Anglo-American book industry,” he author told Today's Zaman, “But I would be happy if it does not go unnoticed.
+“I doubt whether such a book will receive much attention in the Anglo-American book industry,” the author told Today's Zaman, “But I would be happy if it does not go unnoticed.
 Usually my foremost concern is the risk of my publisher losing money because of me.
 But as far as I can see from the first orders in the UK, it seems I will not be putting a burden on my publisher.”